tkiat/my-writings-public/blog/philosophy/lifestyle/on-def-vegan.md

 Many vegans just follow rules and abstain from using animal products no matter what and this is an excellent practice.
 But, I fail to find the supported basis here of why we should do that.
 The elimination of animal exploitation is certainly not a basis for not eating meat as seen in the earlier wild pig example.

 ## My Definition of Veganism
-We all know that vegans are concerned about animal welfare.
-But, what is the basis that supports animal welfare?
-Is it a good home, good food, no human intervention, or organic?
-The most fundamental prerequisite for vegan I can think of is "no animal exploitation".
-It is therefore reasonable to use this most fundamental value as the initial definition.
+We all know that vegans are concerned about animal.
+But, what does that even mean?
+We know that good home, good food, and safety contribute to animal welfare, but they are the visible results - the outer bark of a tree.
+The thing that should be included in the definition of vegan should be something most fundamental.
+The best one I can think of is "no animal exploitation".
+Therefore, I am going to include this within the initial definition.

 > **Veganism is a way of living without animal exploitation.**